ForestAdmin/agent-nodejs/docs/deployment/forest-cli-commands/README.md

 Some additional commands might be added in the future.
 In the meantime, those should be largely sufficient to manage your development workflow.

 {% hint style="info" %}
-Be aware that almost all commands take the `FOREST_ENV_SECRET` env variable, provided on the command or inside your _.env_ file, to know on which environment the command is run.
+Be aware that almost all commands take the `FOREST_ENV_SECRET` env variable, provided on the command or inside your _.env_ file, to know in which environment the command is run.
 {% endhint %}